Scan Science and Technology

 By using oxide semiconductors, we succeeded in prototyping a 3.4-inch QHD LCD panel whose Aperture Ratio is high and pixels do not include a storage capacitor.
 The Aperture Ratio is increased from 40 % to 59%, resulting in reduction of power consumption in a backlight unit.

-Hany Aziz – 3rd expert on this subject based on the ideXlab platform
+Hany Aziz – One of the best experts on this subject based on the ideXlab platform.

 Small feature sizes and high Aperture Ratio organic light-emitting diodes by using laser-patterned polyimide shadow masksApplied Physics Letters, 2014Co-Authors: Yoshitaka Kajiyama, Kevin Joseph, Koichi Kajiyama, Shuji Kudo, Hany AzizAbstract: